What is neuropathy?

 Neuropathic pain often seems to have no obvious cause.
 However, some common causes include:

 - Shooting and burning pain

 Your doctor will conduct an interview and a physical examination.
 He or she may ask questions about how you would describe your pain, when the pain occurs, or whether anything specific triggers the pain.

 Neuropathic pain treatment

-Some studies suggest the use of non-steroidal anti-inflammatory drugs may ease neuropathic pain.
+Some studies suggest the use of non-steroidal anti-inflammatory drugs (NSAIDs) may ease neuropathic pain.
 Other people may need a stronger painkiller, such as one containing morphine.
 Anticonvulsant, antidepressant, and other types of drugs seem to work in some cases.

 If another condition is involved, such as diabetes, better management of that disorder may help alleviate the pain.

 In cases that are difficult to treat, a pain specialist may use invasive or implantable devices to manage the pain effectively.
 Electrical stimulation of the nerves involved in neuropathic pain generation may significantly control the pain symptoms.